morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management_notes.md

 - If you have IAM resources, you can specify either capability.
 - If you have IAM resources with custom names, you *must* specify `CAPABILITY_NAMED_IAM`.
 - If you don't specify either of these capabilities, AWS CloudFormation returns an `InsufficientCapabilities` error.

+### cfn-hup

+We can use cfn-hup to update EC2 metadata.

+If EC2 metadata change, cfn-hup ensure all the changes will be applied to EC2.

+We can change EC2 instance directly from CloudFormtion without replacing EC2 instance